Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/_index.en.md

 weight = 2
 +++

 This section is focused on newcomers.
-Here you can look through guides that will help you with getting your first device up and running (most of them are in the [community wiki](https://github.com/Pwnagotchi-Unofficial/community-wiki) too).
+Here you can look through guide that will help you get your first device up and running.

+Most current guide is [Jayofelony's wiki](https://github.com/jayofelony/pwnagotchi/wiki).

-This is a guide for beginners - How to get up and running quickly (headless/without screen)
+The rest of this guide is for beginners - How to get up and running quickly (headless/without screen)

 <p style="text-align: center;"><strong>Happy pwning!</strong></p>